ycpcs/cs481-fall2020-RT/assign/assign02.md

 You can create a link to a commit by pasting the first 8 (or so) hex digits of its hash code.

-Your journal entries should be complete by Wednesday at 7:00a (so that we can use Wednesday to read your entries.)
+Your journal entries should summarize your work for the week.
+They are due every Wednesday by 4:00pm, and should address the following points:
+* What your TEAM accomplished in the past week
+* What YOU accomplished in the past week
+* What challenges you faced that impeded your progress, and how you dealt with them
+* What you intend to accomplish for the next week
+* Make sure to include links to your major commits for the week

 ## Demo (individual)